SAC Testing Services

 Student registration with the Student Access Center is based on the presence of a documented disability, which has a significant impact on their ability to equally access the University’s educational environment or services.
 The purpose of accommodations is to provide equal access.
 Reasonable accommodations do not ensure success or require preferential treatment.
 Test accommodations are frequently utilized to provide equal access when evaluating a student's knowledge in a course.
 Test accommodations frequently granted in the post-secondary environment include extra time (time and a half or double time), a distraction-reduced test environment, use of a calculator, and/or computer access in order to utilize assistive technology.
 Extended time may not be considered a reasonable accommodation if time is an essential element of the skill being evaluated.
 The use of a calculator may not be considered a reasonable accommodation if computation is the essential element being evaluated.

-The instructor should complete the Notification of Special Materials form, which provides important information to the test proctor with regard to materials students are permitted to use while testing such as text books, notes, or a calculator.
+The instructor should inform the Student Access Center in regard to materials students are permitted to use while testing such as textbooks, notes, or a calculator.

 The proctor will not answer student requests for test clarification.
 The student is welcome to contact the instructor by phone to seek clarification or interpretation.
 If the instructor is not available, the student can attach a written note which will be included with their test.

-When the proctor observes or suspects a student of an academic honor code violation while utilizing our testing services, the proctor will complete a Test Incident Report, which will be included in the return security envelope.
+When the proctor observes or suspects a student of an academic honor code violation while utilizing our testing services, the proctor will complete a Test Incident Report (PDF), which will be included in the return security envelope.
 Further action is at the discretion of the instructor.

 Every attempt will be made to schedule the test on the same day and time as scheduled in the classroom.
 This may not always be possible due to the volume of exams and various scheduling conflicts.